yumegel2/mywebclass-agile-docs/documentation/theme_1/initiatives/epics/stories/documentation_story.md

-User Story: As a project team member, I want to create a detailed project charter so that I can clearly define the project's objectives, deliverables, and constraints.
+User Story 1: As a project team member, I want to create a detailed project charter so that I can clearly define the project's objectives, deliverables, and constraints.

 Acceptance Criteria:
 * The project charter should clearly define the project's objectives, deliverables, and constraints.